QuintineSol/DE-assignment2/README.md

     - column 5-7: name of best player 1, 2 and 3

 Each of these pipelines actually contain 2 use-cases.
 Therefore, we can either pick one focus (e.g. coaches, players or goalies) for each question.
 Alternatively, we can create 4 pipelines.

-## Pipeline Ideas
-- Which team has the most HOF players
-- Which player won the most games
-- Which goalie performs the best in shootouts